deepbsd/AcquireCo/README.md

 ##### Second Submission

-09:33am Friday Feb 22, 2019:  Apparently there was a disconnect in Insiten's email server, and they didn't get my questions of a week ago.
-They graciously gave me some more time to polish my app over the weekend.
+_09:33am Friday Feb 22, 2019_:  Apparently there was a disconnect in Insiten's email server, and they didn't get my questions of a week ago today.
+I pressed on with my best judgments, but they graciously gave me some more time to polish my app over the weekend.
 I'll dive back into the app and see what I can do to make it lovlier!

 TODO:

-* merged the `after-deadline` branch into the master branch.
+* _done_: merged the `after-deadline` branch into the master branch.
 I think I'll keep making changes to the `after-deadline` branch that could possibly break the app.
+As of now, the Add/Edit form pages are responsive as they should have been from the start.
+* Honestly, I should have thought about overall themes for the site.
+I just went what worked the first day without thinking about overall UE/UI choices and decisions.
+I should probably start with this after taking the ugly off the forms.
+* Style the forms to look better.
+They look pretty awful.
+Try using some form group styles.
+* Get the Landing Page to look more professional.
+Have to look for inspiration on the Web.
+* These todos should keep me busy for today...
+I'll be back after I think more about the overall choices for the app.

 ---